Usability & UX

 There was an error saving Qube "Personal"

-An error message or limit such as that can be greatly improved upon by adding buttons or links to helpful information.
+Error messages and limits such as those in the previous example can be greatly improved by adding buttons or links to helpful information.

 Increase Disk Space